ubuntu/ubuntu-desktop-documentation/docs/how-to/record-the-screen.md

 5. Find the recording in the `Videos/Screencasts` folder in your home directory.

-## Hardware acceleration
+## Hardware acceleration for improved recording

-If the recording has a reduced frame rate and stutters, enable hardware acceleration for video encoding.
+To improve performance and save battery life on laptops, you can enable hardware acceleration for video encoding.

-By default, your screen recording is limited by the CPU.
-If your CPU is slow, the recording skips frames.
-Instead, you can install VA-API (Video Acceleration API) drivers that encode the video with hardware acceleration, which captures your native screen rate:
+By default, your screen recording relies on your CPU.
+This might cause skipped frames or higher resource usage, even if you don't immediately notice stuttering.
+Many computers have dedicated hardware for video encoding, which is more efficient.

+To enable hardware acceleration, install the VA-API (Video Acceleration API) drivers and GStreamer plugins:

 ```bash
 sudo apt install gstreamer1.0-plugins-bad
 ```

-With Ubuntu 25.10 or later, you can install VA-API drivers by selecting third-party drivers during the Ubuntu installation.
+When installing Ubuntu 25.10 or later, you can select third-party drivers in the installer to enable the VA-API hardware acceleration.